eul721/itglue-assessment/README.md

 4. Test the app and verify it works.
 At first, it may still show `503 Service Unavailable` because the tasks still needed to be registered as targets on the load balancer. **Give this 2 minutes.**
 5. To make updates, navigate to `/app` folder.
 Make appropriate changes to `app.js` or `Dockerfile`, then execute `deploy-script.sh`.
 It will take up to 2 minutes for the live app to reflect those changes.

+You can run `terraform state list` in `/infra` folder to see exactly what AWS resources have been created.
+Subsequently, running `terraform state show <rsc_id>` (where rsc_id is the id listed in the previous command) shows you details about the created AWS resources

 # Cleanup

 To cleanup the app & stack, you will need to first empty the bucket.
 Use this command